SparkMCF/documents/moderation/moderation.md

 ## Conflicts of Interest

 Any actual or perceived conflicts of interest must be addressed by escalating to a staff member who does not have any perceived or actual conflict.
-For example moderators should not moderate their own threads, and administrators should not handle appeals against warnings they have issued.
+Moderators should not moderate their own threads, and administrators should not handle appeals against warnings they have issued.

 # Staff Responsibilities

-The Minecraft Forum Staff are responsible for ensuring that the Minecraft Forum is an excellent resource for Minecraft players to learn about the game, discover new content and share their creations, while fostering a friendly and welcoming environment for all.
+The Minecraft Forum Staff are responsible for ensuring that the Minecraft Forum is an excellent resource for Minecraft players to learn about the game, discover new content and share their creations while fostering a friendly and welcoming environment for all.

 ## Site Administrators

-Site Administrators are responsible for identifying the needs of staff, members and users, and using this information to shape the forum, including forum organisation, features and policy.
+Site Administrators are responsible for identifying the needs of staff, members and users, and using this information to shape the forum, including section organisation, features and policy.
 Site Administrators work with the Curse development and product teams on designing the software used by the forum, representing the needs of the Minecraft Forum community in these discussions.

 ## Forum Administrators